-Table 10 shows the input ranges of the analog inputs and output codes of the 10-bit ADC.
+Table 12 shows the input ranges of the analog inputs and output codes of the 10-bit ADC.

-When the ADC is running, it samples and converts a voltage input in 711 μ s and averages 16 conversions to reduce noise; a measurement takes nominally 11.38 ms.
+When the ADC is running, it samples and converts a voltage input in 711 μ s and averages 16 conversions to reduce noise; a measurement on each input takes nominally 11.38 ms.